Documentation Containing Information Related to the Official Nature of the Degree

 Results for Students of the Degree: Success Rates and Indicators*

-The Master's Degree in International Development Cooperation has been taught at the University Institute of Studies on Migration (“IUEM”) for 17 years.
+The University Institute of Studies on Migration (“IUEM”) organizes this master's degree since 1997.
 Throughout this period of time, the IUEM has trained highly qualified professionals to carry out their professional career in the field of International Development Cooperation.

 This Official Master's Degree in International Development Cooperation, which is multidisciplinary and develops professionals skills, also offers an initiation to research, providing access to the Doctoral Degree in International Cooperation.
 In any case, with this degree you will acquire the necessary skills to work in national and international organizations, both public and private, NGO’s and NGDO’s, regardless of itinerary they choose.
 Currently, our graduates occupy positions of responsibility in a large number of these International Development Cooperation agencies.

 With this Master’s Degree, you can will be able to carry out internships in Chile, Peru, Kenya and Cameroon

 Comprehensive education and training of students is completed by providing the opportunity for them to carry out internships in public or private organizations, allowing them to make contact with the real world of International Cooperation and Development Aid.
 The students of this Master's Degree will also have the possibility of carrying out these internships, by requesting experiences as summer volunteers in Peru and Kenya.
 For former students, this includes the possibility of requesting internships in Chile, Peru and Cameroon.

 Many people like you are already making the most of their Master's Degree.
 Learn more about their experience.